 Mandated benefit - A requirement in state or federal law that all health insurance policies provide coverage for a specific health care service.1

-Marketplaces - Marketplaces will serve as a one-stop online portal for consumers and small business owners to determine their eligibility for private health insurance and public programs such as Medicaid and CHIP.
-Marketplaces will also assist individuals in applying for subsidies to help pay for the cost of health insurance.
+Marketplaces - Marketplaces are an online portal for consumers and small business owners to determine their eligibility for private health insurance and public programs such as Medicaid and CHIP.
+Marketplaces also assist individuals in applying for subsidies to help pay for the cost of health insurance.
 For Marketplace assistance, call 1-800-318-2596; hearing impaired callers using TTY/TDD technology can dial 1-855-889-4325.
 HealthCare.gov is the website for the Health Insurance Marketplace.
+Note: Dec.
+23, 2013 was the deadline to enroll in a plan to be effective Jan.
+1, 2014.
+Individuals must enroll in a plan by March 31, 2014 to avoid the individual mandate penalty.

 Medical loss ratio - The percentage of health insurance premiums that are spent by the insurance company on health care services.
 PPACA requires that large group plans spend 85% of premiums on clinical services and other activities for the quality of care for enrollees.
 Small group and individual market plans must devote 80% of premiums to these purposes.1